Author has written 11 stories for Dragon Age, Fallout, and Elder Scroll series.

 I don't speak a word of Russian, but the comments seemed generally very positive from what babelfish could tell me. ;)

 I wanted to do a story with Jowan, since I find his character fascinating and think there's a lot more to him than most people realize.
 But...
 I didn't want to do the usual Jowan/f!Mage fic.
 Then it became a matter of deciding which origin would be the most accepting of a makeficar other than the people who have known him since childhood.
 Dalish elf?
 Maybe, since their magical traditions are different and they hold no love for the Chantry.
 But... the majority just don't plain like humans.
 Dwarf noble?
 Again, what is the chantry to them?
 But, they would probably be more understanding of the importance of tradition and, at the very least, the political necessity of not intentionally antagonizing the powers that be on the surface.

 And from there came Sif Brosca.
 Tradition means nothing to someone who has only ever heard it given as the reason they're despised, and if anyone understands the desire for a fresh start it's a former carta thug and killer who found herself suddenly raised up to join a group of surface warriors even the nobility of Orzammar respects.

 Leap (on hiatus) - f!Hawke/Anders

-My Bioware Big Bang fic- read it on theor, even better, on since dreamwidth didn't make me chop it into multiple posts. (actually, it's probably best seen there rather than here, since it was illustrated by the lovely and that format allowed me to include the artwork.)
+My Bioware Big Bang fic- read it on the bang community or, even better, on People of Thedas since dreamwidth didn't make me chop it into multiple posts. (actually, it's probably best seen there rather than here, since it was illustrated by the lovely nirrum and that format allowed me to include the artwork.)